Dr. Timothy Oxley, MBA Program Director

 Core classes touch on areas of business such as business law, economics, finance and accounting, marketing, information systems, technology, research and analysis.

-There are three specializations within the Master of Business Administration.
+There are two specializations within the Master of Business Administration.
 Students can choose to focus on one of the following:

 Students who have earned an undergraduate business degree learn the skills they need to succeed in business.
 It may mean starting in positions just a step below management.
 However, a Master of Business Administration can set graduates up for higher positions within a corporation.
 U.S. News & World Report lists the following as top positions for MBA graduates: